conterra/mapapps-featureinfo-highlight/README.md

 # FeatureInfo Highlight
-This bundle highlights features which where selected by the FeatureInfo bundle.
+This bundle highlights features for which a pop up was opened.

-This bundle is no longer needed for map.apps line 4 apps when using WebGL rendering and Feature Layers.
+When using map.apps line 4 it only needed when creating apps with MapServer Layers but not when using WebGL rendering and Feature Layers.

 Sample App
 ------------------